ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_neon/dot_product_neon.md

  1. Creates two equal-length vectors using `generateRamp` methods.
  2. Calculates the dot product of these vectors using the method without Neon intrinsics `dotProduct`.
 Repeats this calculation several times (trials constant) and measures the computation time using `µsElasedTime`.
- 3. Performs the same operations as in Step 1 and Step 2, but now using the method with Neon intrinsics`dotProductNeon`.
+ 3. Repeats Step 2, but this time using the method with Neon intrinsics `dotProductNeon`.
  4. Combines the results of these two methods along with the computation times within `resultsString`.
 This is displayed in the TextView.

 You have now added all the code to this file and can proceed to building the app.